Alienmario/customguns-hl2dm/README.md

         ├───materials
         ├───models
         ├───scripts
+        │   │───unused
+        │   │───weapon_sampleblaster420.txt
+        │   │───game_sounds_manifest.txt
-        │   └───unused
+        │   └───game_sounds_weapons_custom.txt
         └───sound
 ```
-(On some systems the custom folder can be inaccessible - resulting in 0 weapons, therefore drop the content directly under hl2mp)

-Weapon scripts (txt files) go in scripts folder.
-Weapons can also be easily disabled by moving to the unused folder.
+Weapon scripts (the txt files) go in the scripts folder.
+You can also easily disable weapons by moving them to the scripts/unused folder.

-Other content (models, sounds, ...) goes in its respective directory.

 [game_sounds_manifest.txt](examples/game_sounds_manifest.txt) and [game_sounds_weapons_custom.txt](examples/game_sounds_weapons_custom.txt) both go in the scripts folder.
-It is important that these files are indeed under the custom folder or sounds won't work properly.
-The latter file is where you add sounds when adding additional weapons.
+The latter file is where additional weapon sounds are added.

-Move [gamedata/customguns.txt](gamedata/customguns.txt) into sourcemod's gamedata directory.
+Other content (models, sounds and materials) goes in its respective directory.

-Now, just put the smx files ([plugin](plugins/customguns.smx) and if you like [bubbleblower example](examples/weapon_bubbleblower/weapon_bubbleblower.smx)) into sourcemod's plugins folder and you're done!
+If the weapon has its own plugin, like the [bubbleblower example](examples/weapon_bubbleblower), copy it into sourcemod's plugins folder.

 Once in-game, hold the reload button or bind +attack3 to activate the weapon switcher.
 Use the command sm_customguns to list and spawn weapons.